cashapp/burst/README.md

 Annotate your test class with `@Burst`.

-Declare a parameter in your test constructor that uses `burstValues()` for its tested values:
+Declare a parameter in your test's constructor that calls `burstValues()` as its default.

 ```kotlin
 @Burst